Selected walks in the Shropshire Hills

 The Shropshire Hills are exceptional walking country: rugged enough to excite; gentle enough to pose no danger.
 And all the while presenting discovery after discovery, beneath a tableau of big, wide skies, commanding views, and tranquil valleys.

 We’ve selected just a few walks around specific themes and in specific areas, but Shropshire’s Great Outdoors website enables you to search for walks in particular areas and around specific themes.
-Or have a look at ViewRanger for links to many resources, selectable by length and location.

 History and heritage walks